Rethinking home equity and retirement funding

 Figure 1: Historic and future life expectancy for Australian men and women aged 65

-The blessing of longevity is a new and extended phase of life which will endure well past 90 years-of-age for many people.
+The blessing of longevity is a new and extended phase of life that will endure well past 90 years-of-age for many people.
 The downside is that individuals should plan for 25-30 years of retirement.

 Retirees are not always prepared